-You can also share your screen in the breakout rooms.
-When using “Share”, make sure you select the “Advanced” option.
-This will allow your group members to annotate the screen and to save the annotations for themselves.
+You can also share your screen in the Breakout Rooms.
+This includes the 'Whiteboard' option where your group members can annotate the screen together and to save the annotations for themselves.

 To annotate the screen, select the “Annotation” option from the control menu if you started the screen sharing.
 Alternatively, go to “View Options > Annotate” if you are viewing a shared screen.